Series Overview

 the chaos of gigging nightlife

-and the sincerity behind Louis’s otherwise absurd persona
+and the sincerity behind Louis and his circle’s otherwise absurd personas.